vojay-dev/pypong/README.md

 poetry update
 ```

-For now nothing will change as we have the latest versions already.
+Nothing should change as we have the latest versions already.

-The next step is to execute commands via Poetry in the virtualenv.
+The next step is to execute commands via Poetry in the virtual environment.
 Let us start with a simple command:

 ```
 poetry run python -V
 ```

-This will run `python -V` in your virtualenv and should print your Python version.
+This will run `python -V` in your virtual environment and prints your Python version.

-## 4. Hello world
+## Hello world

+It is time to write some Python code.

 Create a new Python file in the source directory: